Elayne Smith

 Relationships: Adult love relationships, dating, commitment, emotional intimacy, pursue/withdraw cycles, boundaries, adult attachment styles, identifying and communicating emotional and relational needs, trust, and adult family relationships.

-Life Transitions: Life decisions and transitions, burnout, grief, loss and endings, relationship changes, spiritual crisis, career shifts, change in identity, periods of high or complex demand, and shifts in motivation, resources, direction, and/or purpose.
+Life Transitions: Life decisions and transitions, burnout, grief, loss and endings, relationship changes, spiritual crisis, career shifts and adjustments, changes in identity, periods of high or complex demand, and shifts in motivation, resources, direction, and/or purpose.

 Cultivating Potential: Post-traumatic growth, reconnecting with your whole, authentic, and original self, solidifying identity and self-worth, intentional life design, transforming shadow drivers, healthy resilience, connecting with the body, nurturing instincts and intuition, fulfilling potential, purposeful growth, and differentiation of self (balance between connection and separateness, belonging and individuality).